alexjmanlove/data-analytics-projects/README.md

 # Data Analytics Internship Projects

-This is a collection of three projects I developed while working as a data insight analyst for Dunelm.
+This is a collection of three data science and econometrics projects I developed while working as a data insight analyst intern for Dunelm.

 **Key technologies**: `Python`, `SQL`, `pandas`, `NumPy`, `Microsoft Excel`.